 – Melanie Cook, GEA Chief Operating Officer

-One of the goals for Recognize YOU was to equip and empower managers to appreciate and interact with their teams without the help of HR.
+One of the goals for Recognise YOU was to equip and empower managers to appreciate and interact with their teams without the help of HR.
 Other than at the highest monetary award levels, HR is not involved in the approval process for recognition.
 Managers own the reward and recognition experience and are empowered to make decisions about employee rewards.
 There are no longer any barriers to whatever experiences managers want to create for their people.

 Yu tells us, “I can see through the reporting that recognition activity has increased over the years.
 Managers are now coming to HR to understand how they can use the tool more effectively and start their own campaigns for recognition.”
 And adding manager dashboards in the future will help bring increased knowledge and power to individual leaders.

-More and more people have been touched by the program and have used the tools to recognize their people and each other.
+More and more people have been touched by the program and have used the tools to recognise their people and each other.
 Snyder and Yu are proud of the impact they can demonstrate with their program.

 “ROI isn’t always the easiest thing to prove for HR-related initiatives and programs,” says Snyder.
 “We’re a data-driven culture.
 The intangibles are great, employee feedback is great, but being able to show the results, being able to showcase rewards and recognition successes is what we’re most proud of and what our executives are thrilled about.
 We’ve changed over time.
 We are a kinder, gentler, more employee focused company than we used to be.
 And this type of program reinforces the behaviors we want to reward.
-Showcasing how managers recognize and reward their people reinforces the company we’ve become and the culture we have cultivated.”
+Showcasing how managers recognise and reward their people reinforces the company we’ve become and the culture we have cultivated.”

 Says Darmstadt, “You come to work and enjoy it because of the people.
 It’s important that everyone feels respected and appreciated, and that you’re not just a body at work.
 It’s important for people to feel that appreciation and know that they added value.”